 - Don’t skip it.
-Google search results aside, social networks pull in your meta description when someone shares a link to your content.
-If there’s nothing to show, people who see the share might miss the point.
+Google search results aside, social networks pull your meta description when someone shares a link to your content.
+If there’s nothing to show, people who see the shared link won’t understand what it’s about.
 On the other hand, an enticing, descriptive meta description encourages click-throughs on social media, just like it does in search results.

-- Add a call-to-action.
-Try ending your description with a directive that leaves no doubt what people should do next, like “shop today” or “get free shipping.”
+- Add a call to action.
+Try ending your description with a directive that leaves no doubt about what people should do next, like “shop today” or “get free shipping.”

 - Watch the length.
-Google will truncate meta descriptions longer than 160 characters, so I recommend aiming for a happy medium between 110 and 145 characters.
+Google will truncate meta descriptions longer than 160 characters, so I recommend aiming for a happy medium between 120 and 145.

 The h1 tag identifies the main heading of your content.
-Distinct from the page title, which is displayed in search results, the h1 tag is shown only on the page itself.
+It’s distinct from the page title, which is displayed in search results, and only shown on the page itself.

 - Use one h1 per page.
-Having more than one h1 per page will send mixed signals about your main topic, likely impacting that page’s rankings.
+More than one h1 per page will send mixed signals about your main topic, likely impacting that page’s rankings.

 - Add keywords to your h1s.
 There are a couple of reasons to do this.